nathanael-fijalkow/games_book/4_Payoffs/references.md

 We have followed the proof of Ehrenfeucht and Mycielski {cite}`Ehrebfeucht&Mycielski:1979` to prove the positional determinacy of mean payoff games.
-In 2004, Bj\"orklund, Sandberg and Vorobyov {cite}`Bjorklund&Sandberg&Vorobyov:2004` claimed a simpler proof that works directly, with no back-and-forth reasoning between the first cycle objective and the original mean payoff one: however,
+In 2004, Bj\orklund, Sandberg and Vorobyov {cite}`Bjorklund&Sandberg&Vorobyov:2004` claimed a simpler proof that works directly, with no back-and-forth reasoning between the first cycle objective and the original mean payoff one: however,